-- Fluid-resistant surgical mask and eye protection should also be worn if a risk assessment determines that there is a risk of splashing to the eyes such as from coughing, spitting, or vomiting.
+- fluid resistant surgical mask and eye protection should also be worn if a risk assessment determines that there is a risk of splashing to the eyes such as from coughing, spitting, bottle feeding or vomiting

-All staff should understand how to put on/remove PPE in order to reduce the risk of onward transmission of infection.
-Further guidance is available here in appendix 6 of the Infection Prevention and Control for Childcare Settings Guidance.
+All staff should understand how to put on and remove PPE in order to reduce the risk of onward transmission of infection.
+Further guidance is available in appendix 6 of the Infection Prevention and Control for Childcare Settings Guidance.

-The impact of wearing a face mask when caring for a deaf child should be carefully considered, as communication for many deaf people relies in part on being able to see someone’s face clearly.
-The National Deaf Children’s Society has provided the following communication tips, which childcare staff may find useful in this regard.
+The impact of wearing a face covering when caring for a deaf child should be carefully considered, as communication for many deaf people relies in part on being able to see someone’s face clearly.
+The National Deaf Children’s Society has provided the following communication tips via social media and their website which childcare staff may find useful in this regard.

 If a child shows symptoms of COVID-19 while in a childcare setting

 Settings will need to have a clear, written procedure in place for the protection of staff and children if a child develops symptoms while at the setting.
-Their parent/carer should be called immediately and the child collected and taken home.
+Their parent or carer should be called immediately and the child collected and taken home.
 Young sick children will need to be cared for until they are collected.

 If a child needs to go to the toilet while waiting to be collected, they should use a separate toilet if possible.
 The areas where a person suspected of having COVID-19 has been, including toilets, must be cleaned and disinfected.
 Gloves and aprons should be used when cleaning the areas where a person suspected of having COVID-19 has been.
 See section on Decontamination and Cleaning below.

-The new Test, Trace, Protect strategy published on 13 May was implemented across Wales from 1 June.
+The Test, Trace, Protect strategy published on 13 May was implemented across Wales from 1 June.

-This strategy sets out the next phase of our approach to tackling coronavirus: testing people with symptoms in the community, tracing those who have come into close contact with people who have tested positive for coronavirus, and protecting family, friends and our community by self-isolating.
+This strategy sets out the approach to tackling coronavirus: testing people with symptoms in the community, tracing those who have come into close contact with people who have tested positive for coronavirus, and protecting family, friends and our community by self-isolating.

-- Testing those people who have coronavirus symptoms, asking them to isolate from family, friends and their community whilst taking a test and waiting for a result.
+- testing those people who have coronavirus symptoms, asking them to isolate from family, friends and their community whilst taking a test and waiting for a result.
 You can apply for a test for yourself or someone in your household with symptoms.
 This includes adults and children, including under 5s.
-If you are displaying symptoms, you can apply for a coronavirus test.
+Information and guidance for staff is also available

-- Tracing those who have been in close contact with people that have tested positive for the virus, requiring them to take precautions through self-isolation.
-Further information on contact tracing and how it will work.
+- tracing those who have been in close contact with people that have tested positive for the virus, requiring them to take precautions through self-isolation

-- Providing advice and guidance, particularly if the person who has symptoms or their contacts are in shielding or other groups at greater risk.
+- providing advice and guidance, particularly if the person who has symptoms or their contacts are in groups at increased risk of Covid-19

-- Ensuring that if the symptoms are not due to coronavirus, individuals and their contacts can get back to their normal routines as soon as possible.
+- ensuring that if the symptoms are not due to coronavirus, individuals and their contacts can end their self-isolation period and get back to their normal routines as soon as possible.

-Where children under 16 are contacted, their parental or guardian consent will be required to proceed with gathering information.
-Alternatively their parent or guardian would be able to provide contact tracers with the information on behalf of their child.
+Where children under 16 are contacted, consent of a parent, carer or guardian will be required to proceed with gathering information.
+Alternatively, a parent or guardian would be able to provide contact tracers with the information on behalf of their child.